Skip to content

 Background

 Cathepsin D is a lysosomal enzyme that plays a critical role in the process of protein catabolism.
 In marine organisms, research has primarily concentrated on the identification of the enzyme.
 However, in crustaceans and molluscs, it is known to have digestive functions, as it is the sole enzyme responsible for protein degradation at extremely acidic pH in the hepatopancreas.
-In the Japanese clam (), cathepsin D was purified and partially characterised by the hepatopancreas.
+In the Japanese clam (), cathepsin D was purified and partially characterised from the hepatopancreas.

 Methods

 To evaluate changes in secondary structure, circular dichroism (CD) was employed under a range of 5-70°C and pH of 1-7.5.
 Following dissection, the enzyme was purified from the hepatopancreas by ultrafiltration and affinity chromatography.
-SDS-PAGE was used to verify the sample purity, and gel filtration was used to determine the molecular weight..
+SDS-PAGE was used to verify the sample purity, and gel filtration was used to determine the molecular weight.
 CD spectra were obtained at a concentration of 0.125 mg/mL, expressed as mean ellipticity per residue.

 Results